 I can never forget Uncle Paul Aqua (I still miss him) and I’m still looking everywhere for his son Kodjo… he practically took his own life with addiction and recklessness when his wife “Auntie Toyin” died and I still can’t forgive him for loving us less than he loved her; (me, Kodjo, TBoy, Kemi, Doctor, Yemisi, Arewa) because he loved his wife too much.
 “I miss you uncle Paul and I love you eternally but you could have lived longer and see me become a man.”
 I got my Ghanaian identity from Uncle Paul, not his drinking habit and I still buy Donkunu, Banku and Kenke on the roadside anytime I’m anywhere it is sold.
 Palmwine was natural and alcohol was just a thing so I lived with it and drank.
 It was like Beer in a German’s blood stream.
 I was never a drunkard but I drink when it’s okay to drink a pint atleast.

 I remember my beautiful Iya Toyin whacking her own Oluwatoyin silly for hanging out with LogoPee and getting drunk on Star (the small bottles of those years) for no sensible reason because alcohol wasn’t the trouble, getting drunk was it and I stayed away from getting drunk until I was about 21yrs old successfully.
-I got drunk in 2007 for the time and I’ll be in my 33rd Year on earth by 17th of April, I am still very young.
-I have been practically running solo since I was a teenager so mama never got a chance to catch me drunk, me sef for chop reset slap, my life has always been on my terms for a long time and only God can judge me.
+I got drunk for the first time in my life in 2007 and I’ll be another 30something years on earth by 17th of April, I am still very young.
+I have been practically running solo since I was a teenager so mama never got a chance to catch me drunk, me sef for chop reset slap, my life has always been on my terms and only God can judge me now.

-This is not about getting drunk, it’s about surviving 4 ghastly motor accident and I wasn’t even a mile near alcohol when it all happened and people still blamed alcohol for it.
+This is not about getting drunk, it’s about surviving 4 ghastly motor accident and I wasn’t even a mile near alcohol when it all happened but people still blamed alcohol for it.
 The first I was a passenger and the next, I was riding a bicycle, I was driving a car just twice out of four times so you can imagine alcohols fault in the equation.
 Alcohol haff suffered in this world

 Guys Abeg!
 Make we stop the joke!
 Alcohol is a bastard but that nigga is not responsible for my bad broken mouth and scared face.
 Let’s.
 Thank Eledunmare Adaniwaye that deemed it fine for me to still live for a million years first and not blame the blameless alcohol for what happened.
 Even if it was alcohol, I wasn’t force-fed, alcohol is innocent.
 My accidents were human errors that I had no control over and I find it scary that instead of us being human, we are busy looking for reasons to paint guilt.
 People are quick to hold the intangible responsible for mishaps, quick to blame the victim for his predicament and ready to point fingers when things go wrong instead of taking responsibility and helping to solve a problem or save a life.